 Figure: System approach to landscape design: Proposed energy, material and water flows (T.Snippert, 2011).

-Sustainable Energy Islands: The 2011 Studio
+Sustainable Energy Islands: Master Studio 2011

 In 2011, the municipalities of Schouwen-Duiveland and Goeree-Overflakkee (two islands in the provinces of South Holland and Zeeland) commissioned students of Landscape Architecture, Planning and Cultural Geography to develop ideas for sustainable energy islands.
 Goeree-Overflakkee was supported in this by the ‘Mooi Nederland’ program of the Ministry of Infrastructure and the Environment.
 From March to June 2011, 60 students worked both in teams and individually on developing visions for self-sufficient, sustainable energy futures for the islands, while taking into account both landscape quality and its perception and valuation by the islands’ inhabitants and visitors.
 They conducted research on a wide range of aspects related to the assignment, made plans for an energy transition and designed sustainable energy landscapes.

 Figure: In the ‘Beyond Fossils’ book, we present all group projects and a selection of individual students projects from the 2011 Studio.
 Download PDF here.